Skopje: Main connections

 Skopje is near three other capital cities, Pristina (87 km away), Tirana (291 km) and Sofia (245 km).
 Thessaloniki is 233 km south and Belgrade is 433 km north.
 Skopje is also at the crossroad of two Pan-European corridors: Corridor X, which runs between Austria and Greece, and Corridor VIII, which runs from the Adriatic in Albania to the Black Sea in Bulgaria.
-Corridor X links Skopje to Thessaloniki, Belgrade, and Western Europe, whilst Corridor VIII links it with Tirana and Sofia.
+Corridor X links Skopje to Thessaloniki, Belgrade, Zagreb, Ljubljana and Western Europe, whilst Corridor VIII links it with Tirana and Sofia.

 Corridor X locally corresponds to the A1 motorway (E75), which is the longest motorway in North Macedonia.
 It also corresponds to the Tabanovce-Gevgelija railway.
 Corridor VIII, less developed, corresponds to the A2 motorway and the Kičevo-Beljakovce railway.
 Skopje is not quite on the Corridor X and the A1 does not pass on the city territory.
 Thus the interchange between the A1, A2 and A4 motorways is some 20 km east, close to the airport.
 Although Skopje is geographically close to other major cities, movement of people and goods is not optimised, especially with Albania.
 This is mainly due to poor infrastructure.
 As a result, 61.8% of Skopjans have never been to Tirana, whilst only 6.7% have never been to Thessaloniki and 0% to Sofia.
 Furthermore, 26% of Thessalonians, 33% of Sofians and 37% of Tiranans have never been to Skopje.

 The first motorways were built during the Yugoslav period, when Skopje was linked through the Brotherhood and Unity Highway to, what was then, the Yugoslav capital Belgrade to the North, and the Greek border to the South.
+These southern segments of the Brotherhood and Unity Highway were finalized in 1963, coinciding with the city's reconstruction in the direct aftermath of the July 1963 earthquake.
+However, the Macedonian segments of the highway would retain a less modernized infrastructure than other parts until the dissolution of Yugoslavia.